How much should it cost to replace a coil spring?

 Mechanics charge for both the parts and the work when replacing coil springs.
 Labor costs change based on how hard it is to work on your suspension and where the coil spring is.
 Most shops need 1 to 2 hours to put in one coil spring.
 Labor prices are different in each area, and some places charge more because their shop rates are higher.

-• Labor cost for coil spring installation: $300 to $800
+• Labor cost for replacing a pair of coil springs: $300 to $800

-• Coil spring part cost: $50 to $250
+• Coil spring part cost: $50 to $250 per unit

-• Wheel alignment (if needed): $50 to $100
+• Wheel alignment (if needed): $50 to $100 (required in 90% of cases)

 Cost to Replace Coil Springs (Single vs. Pair)